| LOWDOWN(3) | Library Functions Manual | LOWDOWN(3) |

 rndr_table_header, and

-rndr_table_cell are the same.LOWDOWN_TABLE_CELL
+rndr_table_cell are the same.LOWDOWN_TABLE_CELL, the current

 col column number out of